barclayd/tsconfig-generator/README.md

-# tsconfig-generator
+# TypeScript-Scaffold

-Node.js CLI for generating tsconfig.json files for TypeScript projects
+Node.js CLI for generating an opinionated TypeScript setup for a range of frameworks